-- 237. The SMSF's financial report is prepared on the basis that the SMSF is a going concern.
-Under ASA 570, the auditor is required to consider and remain alert to whether there are any events, conditions and related business risks which may cast significant doubt on the SMSF's ability to continue as a going concern.
-In assessing going concern, the auditor considers the period of approximately 12 months following the date of the current auditor's report, being the period up until the expected date of the auditor's report for the next annual reporting period. - 238.
+- The SMSF's financial report is prepared on the basis that the SMSF is a going concern.
+Under 281.
+ASA 570, the auditor is required to consider and remain alert to whether there are any events, conditions and related business risks which may cast significant doubt on the SMSF's ability to continue as a going concern.
+122 In assessing going concern, the auditor considers the period of approximately 12 months following the date of the current auditor's report, being the period to the expected date of the auditor's report for the next annual reporting period. - 282.
 To view a SMSF as a going concern, the SMSF is expected to be able to pay its debts as and when they fall due and continue in operation without any intention or necessity to liquidate or otherwise wind up its operations.
 For a SMSF, the primary concern is whether the SMSF will be able to pay benefits and entitlements to members, in addition to tax, audit and other expenses, payable over the coming year.
-If the SMSF is in an unsatisfactory financial position for the purposes of reporting under SISA section 130, 96 the auditor still makes a separate assessment as to whether the SMSF is a going concern in forming their opinion on the financial report. - 239.
+If the SMSF is in an unsatisfactory financial position for the purposes of reporting under SISA section 130, 123 the auditor still makes a separate assessment as to whether the SMSF is a going concern in forming their opinion on the financial report. - 283.
 The auditor is concerned with whether the net assets of the SMSF exceed the vested benefits, which are payable to members irrespective of whether they continue as a member.
 If there is a deficiency in net assets with respect to vested benefits the SMSF may not be a going concern, so the auditor undertakes further audit procedures to investigate the deficiency.
-These procedures include identifying whether an actuarially determined technical insolvency program is in place and assessing whether it enables the SMSF to continue as a going concern.
-The trustee is required to initiate a technical insolvency program, designed by an actuary to return the SMSF to a solvent position within five years, if the SMSF is technically insolvent under the SISR.
-An accumulation fund is technically insolvent under the SISR if the net realisable value of the assets of the SMSF is less than the minimum guaranteed benefits to members. - 240.
-Having considered the matters above, under ASA 570, the auditor may conclude that either: - (a) an unmodified auditor's opinion may be issued due to the fact that: - (i) the auditor is satisfied that it is appropriate, based on all reasonably foreseeable circumstances facing the SMSF, for the financial report to be prepared on a going concern basis; or
+These